or-carmeli/or-carmeli/README.md

 ### Approach

-I care about one thing: making systems easier to understand when they break.

-Most projects teach how systems should work.
-I focus on how they fail, and how to debug them.
+I focus on understanding how systems behave in failure, and how to debug them effectively.